-A Campaign Ask is a request formed by an Organizer, that is completed by a Partner, which helps meet the objectives and goals of a campaign.
+A Campaign Ask is a request formed by a Campaign Organizer, that is completed by a Campaign Partner, which helps meet the objectives and goals of a campaign.
 In the 'Vaccination Is...'
-Campaign, Campaign Asks are specific tasks formed by the Organizer with feedback from one or more Campaign Experts.
-Campaign Experts present the Campaign Asks to Partners, who then complete the tasks to support the campaign.
+Campaign, Campaign Asks are specific tasks formed by the Campaign Organizer with feedback from one or more Campaign Experts.
+Campaign Experts present the Campaign Asks to Campaign Partners, who then complete the tasks to support the campaign.
 The Campaign Asks are usually completed within a certain timeframe (or in accordance with a Campaign Timeline).